devnull-cz/c-prog-lang/modules/structures.md

 Then any `.c` file that includes `foo.h` can work with the structure (by passing it to `doStuff()`) however cannot access its members directly.
 The structure is usable only via pointer.
-Thus, the library has to provide a functions to allocate a structure and return the pointer to it.
+Thus, the library has to provide a function to allocate a structure and return the pointer to it (and possibly also to initialize it).

 This is handy for libraries so they are free to change the layout of structures without breaking the consumers.